markbreedlove/soundlocale/README.md

 Dependencies
 ------------
-Install the following Python packages with pip:  flask, peewee, MySQLdb, mysql-python twisted, simpleflake, flask_mail
+Install the following Python packages with pip:  flask, mysql-python, peewee, twisted, simpleflake, flask_mail.
-Install audiotools and the binaries for transcoding Vorbis, AAC, and MP3: faac, faad, mpg123, oggdec, oggenc.
+Install the binaries for transcoding Vorbis, AAC, and MP3: faac, faad, mpg123, oggdec, and oggenc; then, install audiotools (audiotools.sourceforge.net)

 To do
 -----